 Determining the Cause of Your Eye Floaters

 Most people will experience vitreous floaters at some point in their lives.
 Floaters appear as bubbles, dots, or threads that slowly drift across your vision.
 Vitreous floaters, or eye floaters, are usually harmless unless the onset is sudden.
 Rapidly developing floaters could indicate a retinal tear or detachment.
 In this case, you will need immediate attention to prevent vision loss.
-At the Arizona Eye Institute & Cosmetic Laser Center, Dr. Emilio M. Justo and Dr. Eugene Shifrin offer same-day or next-day exams and diagnoses.
+At the Arizona Eye Institute & Cosmetic Laser Center, Dr. Emilio M. Justo alongside Dr. Emily Marsh and Dr. Mark Yates offer same-day or next-day exams and diagnoses.
 If you have experienced a sudden increase in vitreous floaters, contact our Phoenix area practice immediately.

 Understanding Vitreous Floaters